aniketwdubey/Rainfall-Prediction-end-to-end-ML-project/README.md

 The main motive of the project is to predict the amount of rainfall in Vidarbha region or state well in advance.
 We predict average rainfall using past data.

-Tech Stack
+# Tech Stack

-* Front-End: HTML, CSS, Bootstrap
+* Front-End: HTML, CSS
 * Back-End: Flask
-* IDE: Jupyter notebook, Pycharm
+* IDE: Jupyter notebook, vscode

 # CONCLUSION